-18.110.200 - Screening Blank Walls A. REQUIREMENT: Use a variety of landscape materials along lengthy expanses Complies Conflicts ☑ N/A of blank walls or fences.
+18.110.200 - Screening Blank Walls A. REQUIREMENT: Use a variety of landscape materials along lengthy expanses of blank walls or fences Complies Conflicts N/A of blank walls or fences.

-\checkmark Screen walls or fences with a combination of trees, shrubs and vines.

-- Use irrigated raised planter boxes for screening purposes. - In narrow planting areas adjacent to walls or fences, use espaliered trees or shrubs and vines.
+- Screen walls or fences with a combination of trees, shrubs and vines. - Use irrigated raised planter boxes for screening purposes. - In narrow planting areas adjacent to walls or fences, use espaliered trees or shrubs and vines.

-The north side of the building contains areas of blank walls.
+Original Comments: The north side of the building contains areas of blank walls.
 Alaska Weeping Cedar is proposed in these areas.
 As previously noted this tree will outgrow the width of the planting bed and therefore, is not a suitable pick for this location.
 Measures to address blank walls include building modulation, architectural detailing, increased variety of building materials and colors, or use of trellises.